-If you want to learn how to cultivate the quality of strength in your yoga practice then you are in the right place.
+If you want to learn how to cultivate the quality of strength in your yoga practice and not hurt your back, knees & elbows then you are in the right place.

 The observation that Patanjali doesn't say a lot about asana in the Yoga Sutras leads me to believe what is said must be important.